apache/cloudstack-documentation/source/adminguide/service_offerings.rst

    -  **# of CPU cores**: The number of cores which should be allocated to a system VM with this offering.
 If 'Custom constrained' is checked, the admin will be asked to enter the minimum and maximum number of CPUs that a user can request.
-If 'Custom unconstrained' is checked, this field does not appear as the user will be prompted to enter a value when creating their guest instance.
+If 'Custom unconstrained' is checked, this field does not appear as the user will be prompted to enter a value when creating their guest Instance.

-   -  **CPU (in MHz)**: The CPU speed of the cores that the guest instance is allocated.
+   -  **CPU (in MHz)**: The CPU speed of the cores that the guest Instance is allocated.
 For example, “2000” would provide a 2GHz CPU clock speed.
       **This setting only used if CPU cap is selected.**
-      This value is also passed to the hypervisor as a share value to give instances relative priority when a hypervisor host is over-provisioned.
+      This value is also passed to the hypervisor as a share value to give Instances relative priority when a hypervisor host is over-provisioned.
-      If 'Custom unconstrained' is checked this field does not appear as the user will be prompted to enter a value when creating their guest instance.
+      If 'Custom unconstrained' is checked this field does not appear as the user will be prompted to enter a value when creating their guest Instance.

    -  **Memory (in MB)**: The amount of memory in megabytes that the system VM should be allocated.
 For example, “2048” would provide a 2 GB RAM allocation.
 If 'Custom constrained' is selected, the admin will be asked to enter the minimum and maximum amount of RAM that a user can request.
-If 'Custom unconstrained' is selected, this field does not appear as the user will be prompted to enter a value when creating their guest instance.
+If 'Custom unconstrained' is selected, this field does not appear as the user will be prompted to enter a value when creating their guest Instance.

    -  **Host Tags**: (Optional) Any tags that you use to organize your hosts